rmaicle/dlang-guide/basics/identifiers.md

 Language _identifiers_ are case sensitive, can be arbitrarily long but may not contain whitespace characters.
 Identifiers can only start with an underscore, ASCII alphabet or a universal alphabet [^unialpha].
-After the first character, an identifier can have any number or combinations of the characters mentioned above including digits.
+After the first character, an identifier can have any number and combinations of the characters mentioned above including digits.

 | Name          | Unicode         | ASCII              | Char   | Remark |
 |---------------|-----------------|--------------------|:------:|--------|